Frequently asked questions

 This health check is an affordable option if you don’t have the funds to outsource your day-to-day social media marketing.

-I’ve managed social media marketing for clients since 2020 – helping businesses build their digital presence and drive leads and sales.
+I’ve managed social media marketing for clients since 2020 – helping businesses build their digital presence, raise awareness and drive leads and sales.

 I originally trained with Kathryn Tyler and Nikki Cochrane, who are both nationally acclaimed social media specialists.

-This training involved a six-month Advanced Diploma in Strategic Social Media Marketing.
-Graduates from this programme regularly go on to manage social media marketing for top UK brands.
+This training involved an intensive six-month Advanced Diploma in Strategic Social Media Marketing.
+Graduates from this programme regularly manage social media marketing for top UK brands.

 So, when you hire me, you’ll be working with a qualified social media specialist who has trained with the best.